 This study investigated how teachers are using distinctive pedagogical features of mobile learning: collaboration, personalisation and authenticity.
 The researchers developed and validated a survey instrument based on these three established constructs (Kearney, Schuck, Burden, & Aubusson, 2012) and used it to interrogate current mobile learning practices in school and university education.
 This paper focuses on data from school teachers (n = 107).
 Findings indicated that teachers' perceptions of authenticity were high but aspects of online collaboration, networking and student agency were rated surprisingly lower than expected, given the rhetoric about enhanced connection and flexible learning opportunities afforded by mobile technologies.
 Device ownership was identified as one factor influencing adoption of these mobile pedagogies.
 Implications for effective use of handheld devices in teaching are addressed.

-Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: UTS OPUS or Publisher's site
+Aubusson, PJ, Burke, PF, Schuck, SR, Kearney, MD & Frischknecht, BD 2014, 'Teachers Choosing Rich Tasks: The Moderating Impact of Technology on Student Learning, Enjoyment and Preparation', Educational Researcher, vol. 43, no. 5, pp. 219-229.View/Download from: Publisher's site

 This qualitative study investigates the efficacy of Ideas Videos (or iVideos) in pre-service teacher education.
 It explores the experiences of student teachers and their lecturer engaging with this succinct, advocacy-style video genre designed to evoke emotions about powerful ideas in Education (Wong, Mishra, Koehler, & Siebenthal, 2007).
 The findings indicate this generative task, involving student teachers as filmmakers, leveraged rich outcomes in relation to their professional knowledge development.
 The study adds to the growing literature base espousing the significant roles of learner-generated digital video projects in teacher education.